- Get Involved

 CDIP interns are assigned to Service field stations for a summer of hard work and experiential education.
 Before beginning their assignment, interns attend a week-long training and orientation program.
 During this time, interns receive a variety of training units including an introduction to the Service and SCA, cultural and intergenerational awareness training, mentor/mentee training to name a few.
 The interns also engage in simulations and Service challenges designed and facilitated by Service and SCA staff.
 Interns also meet their designated mentor for the summer, who is a Service employee.
 Service challenges are usually management issues common to daily life on a Service field station, with topics considering public relations, invasive species, and resource conservation.
 The interns close their week with a presentation on their solutions to these challenges.

-To learn more about the Career Discovery Internship Program contact Lamar Gore, Assistant Refuge Supervisor, at Lamar_Gore@fws.gov.
+To learn more about the Career Discovery Internship Program contact Lamar Gore, refuge manager at John Heinz National Wildlife Refuge at Tinicum, at Lamar_Gore@fws.gov.